uqlibrary/technology-training/README.md

 Files available for each course, hosted in this repository:

 * **Markdown notes** that the instructor can use to teach, and that students can refer to after the course;
-* A **HTML pad export** that can be used to initialise a collaborative pad (https://etherpad.wikimedia.org, https://cryptpad.fr/code and https://demo.codimd.org/ are recommended to publish);
+* A **HTML pad export** that can be used to initialise a collaborative pad (https://etherpad.wikimedia.org, https://cryptpad.fr/code and https://demo.codimd.org/ are recommended to publish).
-* A **description** of the session, useful to create an event on StudenHub (although it is more straight-forward to base it on a duplicate of a past event in the StudentHub admin interface).

 ## Licence